wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Who decides?

 **M:**&ensp;The situation decides.
 Every situation is a challenge which demands the right response.
 When the response is right, the challenge is met and the problem ceases.
 If the response is wrong, the challenge is not met and the problem remains unsolved.
-Your unsolved problems — that is what constitutes your <span data-tippy-content="Action or ‘the fruits of action’. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
+Your unsolved problems — that is what constitutes your <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
 Solve them rightly and be free.

 **Q:**&ensp;You seem to drive me always back into myself.
 Is there no objective solution to the world’s problems?